Gustaf Carlson, Count of Börringe and Lindholm: Parentage and early life

 He was first raised by Baron Carl Gyllenhielm, the illegitimate son of king Charles IX of Sweden.
-After Carl Gyllenheim's pasing in 1650, he was raised by Samuel Enander, Bishop of Linköping, and by 1660, after the death of king Charles X Gustav, he also found himself under protection by the Queen dowager Hedwig Eleonora, whom bacame his guardian, with her stating that it was made "...to the heartfelt remembrance of his [past] lord".
+After Carl Gyllenheim's passing in 1650, he was raised by Samuel Enander, Bishop of Linköping, and by 1660, after the death of king Charles X Gustav, he also found himself under protection by the Queen dowager Hedwig Eleonora, whom became his guardian, with her stating that it was made "...to the heartfelt remembrance of his [past] lord".

 Erik Lindschöld led his studies and in 1659–1668 accompanied him on a journey through Germany, the Netherlands, England, France and Italy.

 Officer and command

-By his 21st birthday in 1667, he joined the army of the Dutch Republic and fought in the Franco-Dutch War, until he returened to Sweden in 1674.
+By his 21st birthday in 1667, he joined the army of the Dutch Republic and fought in the Franco-Dutch War, until he returned to Sweden in 1674.
 During his absence in 1673, he was appointed colonel in the Uppland Regiment.
 During the Scanian War of 1675–79, Gustaf Carlson participated with distinction in the Battle of Lund and at Rügen in 1678, where he was head of an enlisted regiment.

 In 1679 he was captured by Brandenburgian forces, and was sent back to Stockholm in 1680.
-But he soon abandoned Sweden after he bacame dissolutioned after a couple of more years, probably out of outrage at not having received a privy council office, and that in the Great Reduction of his brother he was deprived of the large estates of Börringe and Lindholm, which he had received from his father.
+But he soon abandoned Sweden after he became dissoluted after a couple of more years, probably out of outrage at not having received a privy council office, and that in the Great Reduction of his brother he was deprived of the large estates of Börringe and Lindholm, which he had received from his father.